Stas - Stra

 The Strange Case of Ambrose Small, the non-fiction book about the sensational disappearance by Fred McClemment, served as the source for the TV movie, Sleeping Dogs Lie.

 THE STRANGE CASE OF DR. JEKYLL AND MR. HYDE * * * setting: other (1968) (/U.K./U.S.) Jack Palance, Denholm Elliott, Billie Whitelaw, Leo Genn, Oscar Homolka, Gillie Fenwick.....Victorian era British scientist (American Palance) unleashes his inhibitions by chemically transforming into another person.
 Lavish made-for-TV interpretation of the classic suspense/horror story is a bit talky in spots, but all in all, one of the better versions of this oft-filmed tale.
-Filmed on videotape. sc.
+Filmed on videotape.
+Later Canadian co-produced versions of the story include the modernized Dr. Jekyll and Mr. Hyde/a>. sc.
 Ian McLellan Hunter (from the novel by Robert Louis Stevenson). d.
 Charles Jarrott. - violence.- 95 min.

 STRANGE HORIZONS *